-D. Development and Production.
+D. Development And Production.

-The fourth and final phase of the OCS process, development and production, will be reached here only if exploratory efforts discover commercially recoverable quantities of oil and/or natural gas.
-The legal requirements attendant thereto are accordingly relevant now only insofar as they provide additional insights into congressional intent with respect to the timing and approval of exploratory activities.
+The fourth and final phase of the OCS process, development and production, will be reached by Shell in the Beaufort or Chukchi Seas only if the company's exploratory efforts discover commercially recoverable quantities of oil and/or natural gas.
+The legal requirements attendant to development and production are accordingly relevant now only insofar as they provide additional insights into congressional intent with respect to the timing and approval of exploratory activities.